 I want to be careful to note that I am not implying that what I’ve experienced with daughters isn’t also true with sons, nor that all moms of daughters share this reality.
 This is just the kind of wonderful I’ve had for two decades and counting.

-- I have clothes-sharing partners so that when I’m deciding whether something is a good price or not, I can pretty much divide the cost by three.
+I have clothes-sharing partners.
+When I’m deciding whether something is a good price or not, I can pretty much divide the cost by three.
 “Are you wearing our shirt next Monday?” one of my daughters asked me the other day.

 Only my daughters get me in quite this way, and that’s the best and most complete “only” of all.